bnb-chain/bnb-chain.github.io/docs/bnb_smart_chain/staking/developer-guide.md

-# Build Staking dApps on BSC
+# BSC Staking Developer Guide

 This guide covers essential staking operations like creating validators, editing their information, and delegating.
 Developers can use these interfaces to build stake-related dApps.